table of contents

 What is Depo-Testosterone?

-Depo-Testosterone is an injectable form of testosterone (T) that is available by prescription only and manufactured by Pfizer.
+Depo-Testosterone is an injectable form of testosterone (T) that’s available by prescription only and manufactured by Pfizer.
 It’s also available as a generic: testosterone cypionate.
-Testosterone therapy (which brings T levels up to the normal range for adult men) can be beneficial for patients with a few different conditions.
+Testosterone therapy (which raises T levels to the “normal” range for biological adult men, trans men, and nonbinary people) can be beneficial for patients with a few different conditions.

 Testosterone cypionate is a so-called “depot” injectable.
-As a depot form of T, Depo-Testosterone has a longer half-life than other forms of T available (like testosterone propionate) (Petering, 2017).
+As a depot form of T, Depo-Testosterone has a longer half-life than other forms of T available (like testosterone propionate).

-Half-life measures the amount of time it takes for a drug to be removed from your body.
+Half-life measures the amount of time it takes for a drug to leave your body.
 When the half-life of a drug is long, it has a longer time to work in the body.

-T is a male sex hormone—or androgen—that’s known to play a role in sexual health and the development of masculine sex characteristics at puberty.
-But, T is an essential hormone in both men and women throughout life (Nassar, 2021).
+Testosterone is a “male” sex hormone—or androgen—that’s known to play a role in sexual health and the development of masculine sex characteristics at puberty.
+But, T is an essential hormone in all people throughout life.

 - Depression and mood disorders